The following is a speech created by Hope Donnelly for Tuesday’s Together, a local chapter of the Rising Tide Society.

 My biggest risk came at the tail end of my degree when I purchased a historic building that had nothing, and balanced everything I had to do it.
 It was twice as big and 3 times as expensive as I had hoped and not exactly what I had envisioned.
 I was not only taking my business from concept to brick and mortar, before it was even a functioning business, but I was shifting my business model without realizing it until later.
 Six months into renovations, George and I were married in the theater, and the photos were picked up on some blogs and a couple articles in local media about our project, and we soon discovered the Rialto was a place a lot of couples wanted to get married.
 I had to put 8-Count on hold and follow the money with Rialto Theatre bookings.
 This was hard to swallow and I wanted to fight it because it was not my plan.
 If you know me, you know how hard a decision that was.

 One of my closest friends, who does a lot of performance work and strategic planning for large organizations by teaching them how to be most productive virtually, sat me down for some serious brain mapping and hard truths.
 Right then, 8-Count wasn’t going to pay the bills and Rialto Theatre was.
 I had stepped down from coaching at UT but was still teaching high school full time while supervising construction and trying to get the business going but the goal was to sustain myself and our family with this business so I had to listen.
-Three years later, I have finally created Rialto Theatre LLC and am beginning the process to convert 8-Count to a non-profit, and both George and I now work completely for ourselves.
+Three years later, I have finally created Rialto Theatre LLC and am beginning the process to convert 8-Count to a non-profit, and I solely work for myself.
 I will never say it was easy.
 But for me, it was worth it.

 There are a million inspirational quotes that ring true for entrepreneurs, like the one by Clancy “You are 1 defining decision away from a totally different life”.
 But I prefer another author, see if you know who it is: “You will come to a place where the streets are not marked, some windows are lighted but mostly they’re darkened.
 Do you dare to stay out?
 Do you dare to go in?
 How much can you lose?
 How much can you win?”
 Whether you guessed correctly or not, the author is Dr Seuss.